Happy Birthday Kilo the Pug (3) & Sugar the Golden(14) !

 I love making frozen treats for my dog and my human family.
 They are so easy and simple to make and they are a great tasting but low-fat choice.
 They also help hydrate and cool down your dog.

-Recipe: I vary ingredients depending what I have available.
-I mix in the blender fruits like Mango chunks, Watermelon slices (I remove seeds and skin), Berries, and Banana with either plain water or coconut water or even a tiny bit of orange juice if I happen to have some available.
+I vary ingredients depending what I have available.
+I mix in the blender fruits like Mango chunks, Watermelon slices (I remove seeds and skin), Berries, and Banana with either plain water or a mix of a little coconut water or even a tiny bit of orange juice if I happen to have some available.

 I keep the mix quite watery so not too much sugar.
 I blend until almost smooth with a few chunks for texture.
 I sometimes add a tiny bit of low-fat natural Greek Yoghurt.
 I then pour into popsicle trays or cookie trays and freeze for a few hours.